magenta-aps/osdatascanner/docs/ddb.md

     table, so it didn't.
 (This is also why we had to explicitly include `Person` in the introspection process.)

-To deal with that, we added a simple "cast" mechanism to the dot-separated expression parser.
+To deal with that, we added a simple "cast" keyword, `as`, to the dot-separated expression parser.
 We still need to test the type-specifying field to make sure that the key value will be meaningful, but that's not difficult: